 —Start lighting the candles again—

-“How are you doing…?” a friend or associate may ask.
+“How are you doing…?” a friend or an associate asked.
 “I’m doing fine…” you answered, with a smile.
 But you lied.
-You know it.
-And they might know it too, but they don’t care.
-And you might know that too.
+You knew it.
+And they might've known it too, but they didn’t care.
+And you might've known that too.
 Why is that?

 A couple met each other few years back.
 Now they say they’re tight---their relationship is so-and-so years old.
 But is that actual time?
 Or is that technological time?
 They say they love each other.
 But is that actual love?
 Or is that technological love?
 With increasing violence rampaging couples and families these days, the question is being raised.
 How could love turn so cold?
 How could you say love this morning, yet hate—to the point of threatening to kill—by dawn?

 As humans, all of us need a companion.
 Through the walk of life, it is important for everyone to have someone they can share their happiness and sorrows with.
 Sooner or later a person starts feeling the void of a missing person in his/her life no matter how big his/her social circle is.
 This fact makes relationships meaningful.
 It is important that one realizes the purity and importance of it.

 Lift The Mood of The Evening, Intensify Contact.
 Have an Erotic, Sensual Massage

 You would want to connect with that person on all sorts of levels whether it’s mentally, physically or spiritually.
 You want to know all about them – their good and bad sides.
 For this reason, you need to spend time together, do things together and pay attention to each other.
 This would only be possible with a more interpersonal relationship where time spent actually has solid meaning to it.

 This was achieved in old times.
 When communication was meeting each other, writing each other handwritten letter, going on trips together, having dinners and everything that had true solid meaning and value.
 This is why relationships in the old times seemed stronger and more valuable than compared to now.